 There is a third very subtle memory leak case wherein objects mutually reference one another without any outside references remaining – a kind of deadly embrace where one object references a second object (or group of objects) so the second object(s) can’t be collected but the second object(s) also reference the first one(s) so it/they too can’t be collected.
 This group is known as cyclic garbage.
 Python provides a garbage collection module called gc which has functions which enable the programmer to enable and disable cyclic garbage collection as well as inspect the state of objects tracked by the cyclic garbage collector so that these, often very subtle leaks, can be traced and eliminated.

-E.41.2 Guidance to language users
+6.39.2 Guidance to language users

 Release all objects when they are no longer required.

-E.42 Templates and Generics [SYM]
+6.40 Templates and Generics [SYM]

 This vulnerability is not applicable to Python because Python does not implement these mechanisms.

-E.43 Inheritance [RIP]
+6.41 Inheritance [RIP]

-E.43.1 Applicability to language
+6.41.1 Applicability to language

 Python supports inheritance through a hierarchical search of namespaces starting at the subclass and proceeding upward through the superclasses.
 Multiple inheritance is also supported.
 Any inherited methods are subject to the same vulnerabilities that occur whenever using code that is not well understood.

-E.43.2 Guidance to language users
+6.41.2 Guidance to language users

 Inherit only from trusted classes; and